petersulyok/smfc/README.md

    5 | 10/19/2023 | 05:20:59 PM CEST | Fan #0x46 | Lower Critical going low  | Asserted
 ```

-If the problematic fan (causing the alert) is identified then you must adjust its threshold.
+If the problematic fan (causing the alert) is identified, then you must adjust its threshold.
 This process could take several adjustment cycle.
 Be patent :)
 You may read [this chapter](https://github.com/petersulyok/smfc#7-ipmi-fan-control-and-sensor-thresholds) for more details.

-### Q: I would like to use constant fan rotational speed in one or both zones.
-How can I configure that?
-You should configure the temperatures and levels with the same value.

-	min_temp=40
-	max_temp=40
-	min_level=60
-	max_level=60

-With this setup there will be a constant 60% fan level in the specific zone.
-The temperature value is ignored, `steps` parameter is also ignored.

-### Q: I receive an error message "Cannot read hwmon*/temp1_input file".
-What is the problem?
-The problem is that the specific file cannot be found in HWMON system.
-The potential reasons behind this issue could be:
- - `drivetemp` driver cannot support your disks (it support only SATA hard disks).
-In case of SAS/SCSI hard disks you can use `hddtemp` instead of `drivetemp`.
-See more details in [issue #21](https://github.com/petersulyok/smfc/issues/21).
- - Maybe you specified the `hwmon_path=` parameter manually and it contains an invalid path.
-You can correct it.

 ### Q: How does the author test/use this service?
 The configuration is the following: